intel/nauta/docs/user-guide/actions/getting_started.md

 #### Running an Experiment using PyTorch Framework

-Nauta provides a separate template with the PyTorch framework, which is named `pytorch`.
-If you want to run an experiment based on a PyTorch framework, pass the `pytorch` value as the `--template` option when executing the `experiment submit` command.
+Nauta provides a separate template with the PyTorch framework, which is named `pytorch-training`.
+If you want to run an experiment based on a PyTorch framework, pass the `pytorch-training` value as the `-t / --template` option when executing the `experiment submit` command.

  **Example:**

 ```
-nctl experiment submit --name pytorch -t pytorch /examples/pytorch_mnist.py
+nctl experiment submit --name pytorch --template pytorch-training examples/pytorch_mnist.py
 ```

 #### Result of this Command